-Rare, widespread wildfire outbreak shifts to California Tuesday as Santa Ana wind event kicks in
+Rare West Coast wildfire outbreak features California Santa Ana wind event

 “We haven’t gone into a wind event in California with this many large fires burning.
 Just from that perspective, we are in uncharted territory,” he said.

-Climate change has its “thumb on the scale” of extreme fire
+Climate change has its ‘thumb on the scale’ of extreme fire

 This summer’s fires reflect explosively dry conditions, due to the very dry winter in the northern third of the state, a warm spring that led to rapid mountain snowmelt, and two record-breaking heatwaves in mid-August and early September, among other factors.